Hearing Aid Styles and Brands

 These are not your father’s hearing aids!
 With wireless technology, your devices can connect to your TV, iPod, and your cell phone.
 Wireless technology also allows your hearing aids to communicate to each other.
-Working together, your hearing aids make automatic adjustments that eliminate the need for you to manually adjust each device separately.
+Working together, your devices make automatic adjustments that eliminate the need for you to manually adjust each one separately.

 Invisible Hearing Aids